Aliases for PPARG Gene

 GeneCards Summary for PPARG Gene

 PPARG (Peroxisome Proliferator Activated Receptor Gamma) is a Protein Coding gene.
 Diseases associated with PPARG include Lipodystrophy, Familial Partial, Type 3 and Carotid Intimal Medial Thickness 1.
-Among its related pathways are Gene Expression and Development Ligand-independent activation of ESR1 and ESR2.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is PPARA.

 Nuclear receptor that binds peroxisome proliferators such as hypolipidemic drugs and fatty acids.
 Once activated by a ligand, the nuclear receptor binds to DNA specific PPAR response elements (PPRE) and modulates the transcription of its target genes, such as acyl-CoA oxidase.
 It therefore controls the peroxisomal beta-oxidation pathway of fatty acids.
 Key regulator of adipocyte differentiation and glucose homeostasis.
 ARF6 acts as a key regulator of the tissue-specific adipocyte P2 (aP2) enhancer.
 Acts as a critical regulator of gut homeostasis by suppressing NF-kappa-B-mediated proinflammatory responses.
 Plays a role in the regulation of cardiovascular circadian rhythms by regulating the transcription of ARNTL/BMAL1 in the blood vessels (By similarity).